databrickslabs/mosaic/docs/source/usage/install-gdal.rst

 Mosaic initializes a separate clean-up thread to manage local files according to a specified age-off policy.
 The configuration allows for -1 (no automated clean-up) as well as a specified manual mode that skips managed clean-up (default is "false").
 The default file age-off is 30 minute, but we recommend you adjust as needed to suit your workload through the supported spark configs.
-Also, the actual local tile directory will be :code:`<tmp_prefix>/mosaic_tmp` which means the default is :code:`/tmp/mosaic_tmp`.
+Also, the actual local raster directory will be :code:`<tmp_prefix>/mosaic_tmp` which means the default is :code:`/tmp/mosaic_tmp`.
 Please note that you have to account for the fact that this is a distributed execution, so clean-up involves the driver as well as the worker nodes; both are handled in managed mode.